tylermorganme/wasquatch/README.md

 https://icomoon.io

+coordinates for counties were found through Google searches

 TODO:Create a news reader for bigfoot news.
 TODO: Break out methods to prototypes

 TODO: Create detail info div that open on click on county name in list view.
+TODO: Fix the location of the search marker to move to corner.